Open Letter to Members on Eviction Sealing Hearing Tues. May 9

 To help renters evicted for nonpayment, we should expand the safety net to catch people upstream of court.
 We should eliminate the requirement to serve a notice to quit.
 And we should help the regionals process applications in a timely fashion without prioritizing cases closer to final eviction.

-Proponents of eviction sealing argue that huge numbers of renters are evicted “no fault” when property owners want to renovate.
+Proponents of eviction sealing argue that huge numbers of renters are evicted “no cause stated” when property owners want to renovate.
 Take it from any landlord, this should never happen.
 Any landlord who can do math will quickly realize they are better off reimbursing a renter to leave than hiring an attorney to slog through months of court and possible counterclaims.

-In conflating no-fault eviction cases with other court cases, eviction sealing threatens to make impossible the most important tenant screening work in Massachusetts.
+In conflating no-cause-stated eviction cases with other court cases, eviction sealing threatens to make impossible the most important tenant screening work in Massachusetts.
 Landlords have to see court records to determine their relevance to our existing customers.
 We have to talk to both sides.
 If we’re found to be treating applicants unfairly, we can be sued for discrimination.
 But above all, we have to ensure that the new residents we approve will be contributing members of the community, same as everyone else who passed our application.

 Tuesday’s hearing needs strong owner and manager turnout.
 MassLandlords will be writing testimony for this and other bills being heard next week.
 We will also be coordinating your testimony in writing, by Zoom and in-person.
 Stay tuned for more details.
 For now, please mark this time on your calendars to participate in-person or by Zoom.